18F/18f.gsa.gov/research/0-sprint/0-sprint-resesrch-synthesis.md

 This was our first major round of research that focused on the new 18F website.

-> We believe that:
-> Will result in:

 ## Participants

 * 2 people who are members of the tech community who are fairly familiar with the 18F website.